 In the past ten years or so, the probiotic market has exploded as more and more people look to them to optimize their gut health.
 So, how exactly do probiotics work in the gut and how does that in turn effect our brain?

-The Gut-Brain Axis includes more than just the GI tract and CNS, it also includes the Neuroendocrine and Neuroimmune systems, as well as Gut MicroBiota.
-The last of these, the Microbiota includes all of the bacteria, archaea, protists, fungi, and viruses found in the gut.
+The Gut-Brain Axis includes more than just the GI tract and CNS, it also includes the Neuroendocrine and Neuroimmune systems, as well as gut microbiota.
+The last of these, the microbiota, includes all of the bacteria, archaea, protists, fungi, and viruses found in the gut.
 It is sometimes called gut flora and it plays an important role in our health.

-The Enteric Nervous System is part of the Gut-Brain Axis and this includes neurons that carry information through your body.
-This system uses neurotransmitters for communication.
-In fact, more than 90% of the body’s Serotonin and approximately 50% of the body’s Dopamine is found in the gut.
+The Enteric Nervous System is part of the Gut-Brain Axis and uses neurons to carry information to different parts of the body.
+Neurons communicate through the use of neurotransmitters, the major source of of which is the gut, where more than 90% of the body’s Serotonin and approximately 50% of the body’s Dopamine is housed.

 How can you get more probiotics in Your diet?

-Fermented vegetables such as sauerkraut and kimchi are also good options to add probiotics to your diet.
-Both also provide organic acids that support the growth of good bacteria.
-Kombucha and kvass are two fermented beverages that not only provide probiotics but also help to cleanse your liver.
-You can also learn to make these items in your own home.
+Fermented Vegetables such as sauerkraut and kimchi are also good options if you’re wanting to add probiotics to your diet.
+Both provide organic acids that support the growth of good bacteria.
+These foods are simple to make at home and require less time than kefir.